Search this site

-"The very same people will give who had given earlier.
-Yes, this time around they will not hand over the money to us."
+"The same people will give who had given earlier.
+But, this time they will not give us the money directly."

-As it grew darker and the brightness of the stars intensified, the liqour shop's grandeur also heightened.
-Someone was singing; someone was narrating tales of bravado; there were others who hugged their friends affectionately; and quite a few had even taken it upon themselves to press the glass to the lips of their chums.
+As it grew darker and the stars became brighter, the liqour shop's charm also increased.
+Someone sang; someone narrated tales of bravado; there were others who hugged their friends affectionately; and quite a few even pressed the glass to the lips of their chums.

 The environment was soaked in drunkenness, the air was intoxicated.
-Many people who came to the liqour shop reached a drunken high after downing just one glass; more than the liqour it was the air here which had an intoxicating effect.
-Their sorrows in life drew the people to the shop, and for a brief while they forgot whether they lived or were dead.
-Or to put it differently, here they neither lived nor did they die.
+Many people who came to the liqour shop reached a drunken high after downing just one glass; more than the liqour it was the atmosphere here, which had an intoxicating effect.
+The sorrows and struggles in life drew the people to the shop, and for a brief period they forgot whether they were alive or dead; Or whether they were neither alive nor dead.

-The father and son were still enjoying their drinks.
+The two, father and son, were still enjoying their drinks.
 Every eye in the bar rested on them; they were so lucky - they had a whole bottle between the two of them.

-Madhav had eaten his fill, and could not eat anymore.
-He wrapped up the remaining "poorees" and gave them away to a beggar, who had been watching them with hungry eyes.
+Madhav had eaten his fill and could not eat anymore.
+He wrapped up the remaining puris and gave them away to a beggar who was watching them with hungry eyes.
 Madhav experienced the joy of giving for the first time in his life.

-Ghisu said addressing the beggar, "Take it, eat to your heart's content, and bless us.
-It is through his wife's earnings; she has died.
-But your blessings will reach her.
-Bless her from every pore; it was hard-earned money!"
+Ghisu told the beggar, "Take it; eat to your heart's content, and bless her whose earnings these are.
+She has died, but your blessings will reach her.
+Bless her from every pore of your body; it was hard-earned money!"

-Madhav once again raised his eyes heavenwards and said, "She will go to paradise, Dada.
+Madhav once again raised his eyes heavenwards and said, "She will go to Heaven, Dada.
 She will be a queen there."

-Ghisu stood up and as though wading through waves of happiness, said, "Yes son, she will go to paradise.
+Ghisu stood up and, as though wading through waves of ecstasy, said, "Yes son, she will go to Heaven.
 She never troubled anyone in her life.
 Even in her death she fulfilled our greatest desire.
-If she does not go to paradise, then who will?
-These pot-bellied people who loot the poor, and then dip in the Ganges and offer holy water in temples to wash off their sins?"
+If she does not go to Heaven, then will these pot-bellied people go who loot the poor with both hands and then take a dip in the Ganges and offer holy water in temples to wash off their sins?"

 But faith gave way to sorrow immediately.
 That is the oddity of drunkenness; it makes one unstable.
 After a phase of happiness and joy, Madhav was visited by a feeling of sorrow and grief.
-"But Dada, the unfortunate woman had suffered a lot in life.
-She had a miserable life."
+"But Dada, the unfortunate woman suffered a lot in life.
+She suffered a painful death."
 He covered his eyes with his hands and wailed at the top of his voice.